wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 4. Click "+" in just created **Keychain Sharing** capability and Xcode will predefine first **Keychain Group** to your application's bundle name.
 Let's call this value as `KEYCHAIN_GROUP_NAME`

 <!-- begin box info -->
-The predefined group is usually beneficial, because iOS is by default using that group for storing all keychain entries created in the application.
-So, If your application is already using PowerAuth and you're going to just add a support for extension, then this is the most simple way to setup a keychain sharing.
+The predefined group is usually beneficial because iOS is by default using that group for storing all keychain entries created in the application.
+So, If your application is already using PowerAuth and you're going to just add extension support, then this is the most simple way to set up a keychain sharing.
 <!-- end -->

 Now you have to do a similar setup for your application's extension: